cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 # author: Cynthia Mengyuan Li
 ---

-__LLM Prompting Is a Product Skill.__ A year ago, I thought prompt engineering was mostly about phrasing.
-After working on LLM-powered systems that sit inside real products with real users, real ops teams, and real consequences.
-I’ve come to see prompting as a core product management skill.
+__LLM Prompting Is a Product Skill.__ A year ago, I thought working with LLMs was mostly about phrasing good prompts.
+After shipping LLM-powered systems inside real products with real users, real ops teams, and real consequences.
+I no longer think that’s true.

+The hard part isn’t wording.

+The hard part is deciding what context the model is allowed to see, when, and why.

-Because they force clarity where product teams often stay vague.
+That’s why I now see context engineering as a core product management skill, not a technical trick.
+It’s a way of forcing product clarity where teams often stay vague.

->Jump to [Canonical Prompt Library](#bonus-canonical-prompt-library) for a library of prompts.
+>Jump to [Canonical Prompt Library](#bonus-canonical-prompt-library) for a collection of prompt templates.

-## 1. How I think about prompts
+## 1. How I think about context

 A prompt is not an instruction to a model.
-It’s a contract between:
+It’s the **final expression of a context contract** between:

-- the model,
+* the model,
-- the product,
+* the product,
-- downstream systems,
+* downstream systems,
-- the humans who will trust the output.
+* and the humans who will trust the output.

-If a prompt is underspecified, the product is underspecified.
+If the context is underspecified, the product is underspecified.
-If a prompt can’t be evaluated, the product can’t scale.
+If the context can’t be evaluated, the product can’t scale.

 Before I write a single word, I answer three questions: